Esri/angular-cli-esri-map/README.md

 * Navigate to http://localhost:4200/ and the basic app should run just fine.
 The app will automatically reload if you change any of the source files.

-If the app ran just fine, go ahead and shut down `ng serve` by doing a `Control-C` in the terminal window.
+If the app ran just fine, go ahead and shut down `ng serve` by doing a `Control-C`.

 #### Install `esri-loader` and the Esri TypeScript types